 Lecithin

-The allergy symptoms are typical of other allergies, including runny nose, rashes, hives, and itchy eyes.
+The allergy symptoms are typical of other allergies, including a runny nose, rashes, hives, and itchy eyes.

-If you suspect an allergy, it is a good idea to reach out to your healthcare provider who can help you with a specific treatment plan.
+If you suspect an allergy, it is a good idea to contact your healthcare provider, who can help you with a specific treatment plan.

 How to Ease the Symptoms